Communication with God

 2. Ask According to His Will.

 It is clear that if we ask anything according to his will, he will do it.
 However, in order to ask according to his will, we must first know what his will is in a given situation.
-If we do not know what his will is in a given situation, we should ask that he respond to our request in accordance to his will.
+If we do not know what his will is in a given situation, we should ask that he respond to our request in accordance with his will.
 See Matt.6:9-11.

 Because the Father and Jesus Christ are working out a plan for the salvation of humanity and for those whom the Father has called to serve him in this age, they have insights that we do not have about what is or is not prudent to allow or cause to happen.
-Because the Father and Jesus Christ see beyond the moment and into the future and know our innermost thoughts, our physical and spiritual needs, and the purpose for calling us to salvation at this time, they will do what is in our best interest as well as the best interest of all concerned.
+Because the Father and Jesus Christ see beyond the moment and into the future and know our innermost thoughts, our physical and spiritual needs, and the purpose for calling us to salvation at this time, they will do what is in our best interest, as well as the best interest of all concerned.

 The Father will not grant a request that is in opposition to his plan and purpose for humanity and his elect children.
 Therefore, asking according to the Father's will is one of the keys to getting his attention and having a request granted.